Characterisation of Laser Wakefield Acceleration Efficiency with Octave Spanning Near-IR Spectrum Measurements

 Regardless of the nature of the driver, 100\% extraction efficiency would require that the wake of the witness beam perfectly cancels the plasma wake generated by the driver.
 With a suitably chosen trapezoidal electron beam current profile \cite{Katsouleas1987}, the accelerating field over the electron bunch can be kept constant at $E_z(\xi_S)$ where $\xi_S$ is the location of the head of the electron bunch in the co-moving frame $\xi = z-ct$.
 Doing so allows for simultaneous high plasma wake extraction efficiency and low energy spread for the accelerated beam in linear \cite{Katsouleas1987} or non-linear blowout \cite{Gordienko2005POP,Lu2007PRSTAB,Tzoufras2008PRL} regimes.
 If dephasing occurs, then this ideal beam-loading condition can not be maintained, leading to increased energy spread and lower overall efficiency.
 Any modification to the wakefield amplitude, i.e. as the laser evolves, will affect both the ideal beam-loading condition and the dephasing rate.

 In this letter, we present experimental measurements of the transfer of laser energy into a plasma wakefield and the efficiency with which that energy was extracted by an electron beam as it was accelerated to \unit[$>1$]{GeV}.
-This required measurement of the full laser pulse spectrum at the exit of the plasma, which in this regime extended up to \unit[1600]{nm}.
+This required measurement of extended spectral range of the shifted laser pulse at the exit of the plasma, which in this regime extended up to \unit[1600]{nm}.
 Studying the energy transfer between the laser, plasma and electron beam as a function of the plasma length was used to reveal the dynamics responsible for this optimum.